Iranians stage major protests, turn wrath toward religious leaders

-TEHRAN, Iran — The most significant protests in eight years are rocking Iran, with state media reporting Monday that at least 12 demonstrators have been killed.
+TEHRAN, Iran — The most significant protests in eight years are rocking Iran, with state media reporting Monday that at least 12 demonstrators have been killed and a police spokesman saying one officer was fatally shot.

 Hundreds of people have been arrested and activists are taking the rare step of publicly criticizing the country's religious leaders.